tm-a-t/telegram-bot-handbook/pages/folds/index.md

 #### Pros

 - No limitations.
-  Bot API has natural limitations that Folds doesn't: see [the API explanation](/book/dev/api) and [the comparison table](/book/appendix/api-comparison) for details.
+  Folds doesn't have natural limitations that Bot API has: see [the API explanation](/book/dev/api) and [the comparison table](/book/appendix/api-comparison) for details.
 - Reuse code for userbots.
   When you are familiar with Telethon concepts,